raddeana/muffin/readme.md

 - It becomes white terror
 - No free will in the city
 - Warning： Keep the distance, they break the basic humam right
+- Some Characteristics To Help：
+  - Auditory hallucination
+  - Visions
+  - Uncontrolled thinking
+  - Others knows the details of your thought
+  - Body touch feelings